wpCraftz/postCrafts/readme.txt

 ## Ajax Pagination

-Unlock a Trio of Ajax Pagination Options with PostCrafts: Load More, Navigation, and Numeric Pagination.
+Unlock a Trio of Ajax Pagination Options with PostCrafts:

+- Load More
+- Arrow Navigation
+- Numeric Pagination.

 = Author =
 Developed by [wpCraftz](https://wpcraftz.com/).
 [Contribute to PostCrafts](https://github.com/wpCraftz/postCrafts) and join the party.